aws/aws-panorama-cli/README.md

 ### Deploying a sample application

-Link to Docs Website instructions for deploying Sample App
+Instructions for downloading and deploying a sample application can be found at https://docs.aws.amazon.com/panorama/latest/dev/gettingstarted-deploy.html

 ### Application creation flow example